shazahm1/WP-Syntax/README.txt

 review the [GeSHi Documentation](http://qbnz.com/highlighter/geshi-doc.html).

 == Changelog ==

+= 1.0 02/09/2013 =
+* NEW: CSS3 for alternating background lines for easier reading.
+* OTHER: Completely refactor code to utilize current best practices for plugin development which will provide a solid foundation for further development.
+* OTHER: Remove GeSHi contrib and test folders.
+* OTHER: Move CSS to `css` subfolder.
+* OTHER: Move JavaScript to `js` subfolder.
+* OTHER: CSS fixes to keep theme from breaking output formatting.

 = 0.9.13 09/01/12 =
 * FEATURE: Added a new "src" shortcode option to allow reference of the source filename.
 Props: Steffen Vogel